ccdcoe/frankenSEC/README.md

 ## Basic operation
  * These rules expect that the events have been enriched by 'peek' (https://github.com/ccdcoe/go-peek).
  * In our environment setup, enriched events are consumed from Kafka by the simple-kafka-consumer (a python script that is a part of the overarching [Frankenstack repo](https://github.com/ccdcoe/frankenstack)) and its output is directed to a named pipe (fifo).
 SEC opens the named pipe with (--input) and processes incoming events.
-  * However, the rules are input source agnostic, so it does not matter how you feed SEC the input events.
+ * Note that the rules are input source agnostic, so it does not matter how you feed SEC the input events.
  * SEC rules are responsible for initial parsing, filtering, correlation and in many cases adds meaning to the events.
  * SEC writes relevant events (again) to a separate named pipe (fifo).
 These are read by a tool sec2alerta (bundled with this repo) we developed specifically for this purpose.
  * The tool sec2alerta makes sure the event has all the required fields for sending events to the [Alerta](https://alerta.io/) Server API.
  * NB!
 Note the alerta [de-duplication](https://docs.alerta.io/en/latest/server.html#de-duplication) and [correlation](https://docs.alerta.io/en/latest/server.html#simple-correlation) functionality.
 The rules are constructed in a way that sequences of events/alerts/attacks taking place between the same pair of hosts are correlated together under a single 'umbrella' event.
 The information from the latest event is prominent, but clicking on the alert reveals the previous (historical) events that have been correlated together.
  * Events are visualized for the XS training audience (RT) on the [Alerta Dashboard](https://github.com/alerta/alerta).
 However, same information could be accessed on the command line using the alerta client.

 ## Versions